 BUSA hold five Championships each year:

-BUSA also select teams for occasional events.
+BUSA also selects teams for occasional events.
 These include:

 BUSA was set up in the mid 1960s.
 The organisation was run by a small group of students from various universities.
 At the beginning this committee of students ran the annual University Team Racing Championships and selected the team for the bi-annual American and European tours.